 (K) Violation of Pet Policy

-(L) Changing housing assignments without prior approval or residing in a residence hall space that is not assigned to the student.
+(L) Changing housing assignments without prior approval, residing in a residence hall space that is not assigned to the student or occupying a vacant set of furniture in the students assigned space.

 (M) Violation of Royal Crest Policies and Procedures